aaron6yi/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 #### Q2

 Does this code appear to reproduce the graphs from the original blog post?

 No, the graph appears different from the one in the original blog post.

 ---

 #### Q3

+I reduced the number of repetitions in the simulation from the original 50,000 to 1,000 and ran the script multiple times.
+Each time, the plot looks slightly different, but the samples generally follow the same distribution.

+---
+#### Q4

 ## Criteria